 If joint symptoms are severe, causing limited mobility and affecting quality of life, some of the above management strategies may be helpful, but joint replacement may be necessary.

-For more information about Joint Replacement, visit the tab on the left or contact your Kettering Physician Network Orthopedics & Sports Medicine specialists.
+For more information about Joint Replacement, visit the tab on the left or contact your Kettering Health Medical Group Orthopedics & Sports Medicine specialists.

 Don't let joint pain slow you down.
 Talk to your doctor and get back to doing the things you love.
 Feel Better, Live Well